 Today, more people than ever see legal marriage dissolution as a legitimate way to end this relationship.
 But divorce is seldom a cheap or easy solution.
 It has significant financial and emotional costs.
 Additionally, despite some recent divorce law changes in Arlington Heights, marriage dissolution is still an extremely complex process.

-At the Law Office of Martine Delaney, we offer cost-effective and long term-solutions in this area.
+At Andrea Heckman Law, we offer cost-effective and long term-solutions in this area.
 We carefully break down all the issues and take things one step at a time.
 This approach allows us to unravel a tangled web of emotional and financial issues, so you can get back to living life.

 Additionally, lawmakers ended the old two-year waiting period.
 But typically, both spouses agreed on the need for a divorce, so that waiting period was only six months.
 Now, the court presumes irreconcilable differences once that six-month separation period ends.
 As outlined below, the complex divorce process usually takes a lot longer than that.